Transparent Encapsulating PVDF Front Sheet

 • Make sure the back film adhesive has flowed to minimize trapped air bubbles

-• The lamination process can be repeated in case of less than desirable flow is observed
+• The lamination process can be repeated in case less than desirable flow is observed

 5. Trimming and Framing